 “I’ve done 500 dives and I know my equipment like the back of my hand.
 There really is no need to complete a full pre-dive equipment check”.

 Adaptive complacency is less understood.
 The best illustration comes from driving a vehicle.
-If you drive on the highway for hours at high speeds and then turn off onto a slow speed road, it feels as if you are literally crawling along.
+If you drive on the highway for hours at high speeds and then turn off onto a slow-speed road, it feels as if you are literally crawling along.
 In driving psychology, this is known as “speed adaptation”.
-When it occurs, the motorist cannot rely on their sensation to gauge appropriate speed.
+When it occurs, the motorist cannot rely on their sensation to gauge the appropriate speed.

 For technical divers, complacency can also arise through adaptation to high-demand diving, followed by a swift return to less demanding dives.
 The tech diver can no longer rely on their experience to gauge appropriate risk.
 Their immediate experience recognizes the reduction of risk and leads to a perception that there now exists little or no risk.